scottxhe/switch-screen-session/README.md

 `st`

 ##### List all sessions
-`ss` this is shortcut to `screen -ls`
+`ss` this is a shortcut to `screen -ls`

-### Note
-You can exit screen with native screen commands.
+**Note:** You can exit screen with native screen commands.

-### Maintenance
-This script has been tested in Linux(Fedora 32), MacOS(Big Sur), and Windows 12(Git Bash), and It does aim to work across all linux and unix platforms.
-If you find any issues or have any questions, please feel free to reach out to me via email or create an issue in the Issues section.
-Thanks!
+## Contact
+Please feel free to contact me for anything regarding this functionaity.